KofiSey/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that sets the mode of the file hello the same as olleh’s mode.

-The file hello will be in the working directory
-The file olleh will be in the working directory
+Script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and allother user.
+Regular files should not be changed